TnTech-ECE/CapstoneStarterRepo/Reports/ProjectProposal.md

 #### The Measures of Success

-The last component to formulating an image of the solution is to explain how the constraints and specifications (the things required for success) will be evaluated.
-It is insufficient that the original design was intended to produce a system which is capable of functioning at 150C.
-A method for experimentally validating that the constraints and specifications are met must be employed.
+The last component to formulating an image of the solution is to explain how the constraints (the things required for success) will be evaluated.
+It is insufficient that the original design was intended to produce a system which is capable of meeting the constraints.
+A method for experimentally validating that the constraints are met must be employed.
 As with any experiment, the experimental design (what you intend to do and how you intend to do it) must be statistically informed (getting the desired result once does not prove much).

 Each team is to explain the experiments that would be appropriate to prove success and why they are appropriate.